Amherst, Nova Scotia: Sports

 Every August, Amherst hosts an eight-team little league baseball tournament, featuring four teams from New England.

 Climate

 Amherst experiences a humid continental climate (Dfb).
 The highest temperature ever recorded was 34.4 C on 18 August 1935.
 The coldest temperature ever recorded was -37.2 C on 18 February 1922.
-In 2020, Amherst only recorded 800.4 mm of precipitation.
+In 2020, Amherst (Nappan) only recorded 800.4 mm of precipitation.